-While it’s great if you’re getting into climbing because it’s the trendy thing to do nowadays, if you enter the climbing universe with the intention to experience the tricky mind games, the challenges, and risks, you will gain so much more from this sport than just improved fitness.
+While it’s great if you’re getting into climbing because it’s the trendy thing to do nowadays, if you enter the climbing universe to experience the tricky mind games, the challenges, and the risks, you will gain so much more from this sport than just improved fitness.

-Climbing to me represents more of a mental climb than physical because in putting yourself in challenging situations, you learn new things and you grow.
+Climbing to me represents more of a mental climb than a physical one because in putting yourself in challenging situations, you learn new things and you grow.

 Besides the mental gains you’ll experience, climbing is a great way to improve physical fitness, upper body strength, and body awareness.

 Even if you’re only climbing 5.7s or V0, climbing makes you stoked.
-It’ a rush of adrenaline and endorphins which inevitably makes you feel awesome afterwards.
+It’s a rush of adrenaline and endorphins which inevitably makes you feel awesome afterward.